PBayim/LiDar-Object-Detection-Tracking/docs/submition.md

 # 1. Introduction

 Autonomous driving systems rely heavily on robust sensing modalities, with LiDAR (Light Detection and Ranging) emerging as a cornerstone technology for environmental perception.
 The Blickfeld Cube 1 LiDAR, with its compact form factor and extensive detection range, aims to address the challenges of detection, tracking, and real-time decision-making.
-In this use case, we will first review the device by exploring its key specififications and evaluate how their alighment with self-driving car requirments.
-Further, we will outline the implementation process in Python, including initial sanity testing and the development of object detection and tracking algorithms.
+In this use case, we will first review the device by exploring its key specififications and evaluate howe implementation process in Python, including initial sanity testing and the development of object detection and tracking algorithms.

 ## 1.1 Overview of the Blickfeld Cube 1 specifications